f-s-h/university-programs-pub/README.md

 Implements the methods 'map()' and 'filter()'.
 Map applies a function to a generic list.
 Filter applies a predicate to a generic list. </br>
 Functional implemented.

+#### 0.2.0 Maze

+Implements a maze solver that uses the pledge algorithm.
+To start the solver call walk(). </br>
+The maze can be passed via a 2D-Array of bool values.
+True stands for a wall, while false means free space.
+Note that the entrance always has to be at [0;1]. </br>
+The function returns true, when the maze is solved and false when the maze can not be solved.

 ## 4 Ocaml

 #### 4.0.4 Polynomial